-Every port features two LEDs, the left LED lights if there is a connection of 100Mbps, the right LED lights for a connection of 10Mbps.
+Every port features two LEDs: the left LED lights up if there is a connection of 100Mbps, the right LED lights up for a connection of 10Mbps.
 If both LEDs are ON at the same time, it means that there is a connection of 1000Mbps.
 Unfortunately, none of the ports support the PoE technology.
 The rear side of the switch is home to a Kensington lock, an OFF/ON switch and a Power port (12V – 0.5A).
 Overall, the power consumption is quite low and because it doesn’t feature a fan (it relies on passive cooling), the switch is quiet.

 Since this is an unmanaged switch, the setup process is very simple (this is a Plug and Play device): you have to connect the power adapter to the back of the switch and connect the desired devices using Ethernet cables (Cat 5).
 For every added client, the corresponding LED should turn on and flash when activity occurs.

 Despite being unmanaged, the NETGEAR ProSAFE GS108 has lots of built-in features that help crating a better LAN network.
 Among them, there is the support for Jumbo frames (9k), which has the ability to boost the throughput significantly, there’s also the Store and Forward and the 192 KB on-chip Packet Buffering forwarding modes.

 Additionally, you get traffic prioritization and DSCP-based QoS, so, applications like VOIP and video streaming have a higher priority.